pydanny/dynow-trip-2013/README.rst

 * Bring a Polish translator.
 You will waste your time otherwise.
 The ability to speak English in Polish cities is not matched in rural areas.
 * It doesn't hurt to know Hebrew either.
 * Bring small gifts for people who help you find stuff.
-Give it to them afterwards, and .
+Give it to them after they help you.
 * Rent a car.
 That means an international driver's license (or local driver) and ability to drive stick shift.
 * Poland, outside or railway and a small highways still under active construction, is curvy country roads.
 This makes distances very large.
 In the US 200 miles is 3 hours, in Poland it takes 6-8 hours to traverse the same distance.